 As she walked by she kept her head down.
 I was just about to say hello but I could tell by how fast and focused she walked that she didn’t want to interact.
 It was almost as if she thought that if she caught my eye this might encourage me to ignore social distancing and mosey on over for a chat.

 But this hasn’t been most of my experience.
 If anything neighbors and strangers are even friendlier (from a distance).
-Yet it struck me that this woman was probably so genuinely terrified of the possibility that I might get too close that she panicked and averted her eyes.
+Yet it struck me that this woman was probably so genuinely terrified that I might get too close that she panicked and averted her eyes.

 It’s all very unsettling.
-Basic civility replaced by fear.
+Basic politeness replaced by fear.

 So until this nightmare is over what little things can we do to feel better?

-And — make it a habit to do these things as often as possible:
+And — make it a habit to do these as often as possible:

 Heh?
 All this means is to walk barefoot outside in the grass (or sand or dirt) for a few minutes a day.

 I know this probably sounds very woo-hoo.
 But besides the pure joy of being outdoors there’s science behind the health benefits of walking barefoot, otherwise known as “grounding” or “earthing.”